Simon & Garfunkel: 1957–1964: Tom & Jerry and early recordings

-Under Big Records, Simon and Garfunkel assumed the name Tom & Jerry; Garfunkel named himself Tom Graph, a reference to his interest in mathematics, and Simon Jerry Landis, after the surname of a girl he had dated.
+Under Big Records, Simon and Garfunkel assumed the name Tom & Jerry; Garfunkel named himself Tom Graph, a reference to his interest in mathematics, and Simon named himself Jerry Landis, after the surname of a girl he had dated.
 Their first single, "Hey, Schoolgirl", was released with the B-side "Dancin' Wild" in 1957.
 Prosen, using the payola system, bribed DJ Alan Freed $200 to play the single on his radio show, where it became a nightly staple.
 "Hey, Schoolgirl" attracted regular rotation on nationwide AM pop stations, leading it to sell more than 100,000 copies and to land on Billboards charts at number 49 and number 45 in Canada.
 Prosen promoted the group heavily, getting them a headlining spot on Dick Clark's American Bandstand alongside Jerry Lee Lewis.
 Simon and Garfunkel shared approximately $4,000 from the song—earning two percent each from royalties, the rest staying with Prosen.
 They released two more singles on Big Records ("Our Song" and "That's My Story") neither of them successful.

 After graduating from Forest Hills High School in 1958, the pair continued their education should a music career not unfold.
 Simon studied English at Queens College, City University of New York, and Garfunkel studied architecture before switching to art history at Columbia College, Columbia University.
 While still with Big Records as a duo, Simon released a solo single, "True or False", under the name "True Taylor".
 This upset Garfunkel, who regarded it as a betrayal; the emotional tension from the incident occasionally surfaced throughout their relationship.